chenxin199305/fld/README.md

 python scripts/fld/experiment.py
 ```

 - `history_horizon` denotes the window size of the input data.
-A good practice is to set it such that it contains at least one period of the motion.
+    - A good practice is to set it such that it contains at least one period of the motion.
 - `forecast_horizon` denotes the number of future steps to predict while maintaining the quasi-constant latent parameterization.
-For motions with high aperiodicity, this value should be set small.
-It falls back to PAE when `forecast_horizon` is set
+    - For motions with high aperiodicity, this value should be set small.
-  to 1.
+    - It falls back to PAE when `forecast_horizon` is set to 1.
 - The training process is visualized by inspecting the Tensorboard logs at `logs/<experiment_name>/fld/misc/`.
+    - The figures include
+        - the FLD loss
-The figures include the FLD loss, the reconstruction of sampled trajectories for each motion, the latent parameters in each latent channel
+        - the reconstruction of sampled trajectories for each motion
-  along sampled trajectories for each motion with the formed latent manifold, and the latent parameter distribution.
+        - the latent parameters in each latent channel along sampled trajectories for each motion with the formed latent manifold
+        - the latent parameter distribution.
 - The trained FLD model is saved in `logs/<experiment_name>/fld/misc/model_<iteration>.pt`, where `<experiment_name>` is defined in the experiment config.
 - The training process is logged in the same folder.
 Run `tensorboard --logdir logs/<experiment_name>/fld/misc/ --samples_per_plugin images=100` to visualize the training loss and plots.
 - A `statistics.pt` file is saved in the same folder, containing the mean and standard deviation of the input data and the statistics of the latent parameterization space.
-This file is used to normalize the input data and to define plotting ranges
-  during policy training.
+  This file is used to normalize the input data and to define plotting ranges during policy training.

 ### FLD Evaluation